 There are more ER visits in the summer than in any other season.
 Children especially are exposed to more risks during summer.
 Here are some tips to keep your kids safe and avoid a trip to the ER.

-Always use insect repellant when your kids play outside.
-According to Dr. Mark Melrose, Chief of Emergency Service, NYC H+H/North Central Bronx, you should always be aware of ticks after kids are exposed to wooded areas.
-Encourage your children to wear long pants if playing in wooded areas, and check them and your pets for ticks when they come inside.
-If your child has any blotchy rashes after playing outside, have them evaluated by a doctor.
+Always use insect repellant when your kids play outside, and remember to check for ticks after kids are exposed to grassy or wooded areas.
+Wearing long pants can also prevent tick bites.
+If your child has a blotchy rash after playing outside, have him or her evaluated by a doctor.
 Read more safety tips here.

 Start teaching your children water safety early, and always supervise them, even if they are proficient in the water.
 Make sure they only swim when there’s a lifeguard on duty, especially in the ocean, where the water can be unpredictable.
 Encourage children to wear foot protection, like aqua socks, in a lake or pond.
 Ensure that your kids know they should never dive headfirst in shallow water, and always swim with a buddy or an adult.

 Have your child wear a helmet while riding bikes, trikes, scooters, or hoverboards.
 Start with a helmet on your child’s very first ride; children who learn to ride with a helmet will prefer riding with a helmet to riding without.
 So, insist on the helmet - it will keep your child safe from their first ride and beyond.

 Flip-flops are great for a casual summer stroll.
 However, when going to the park, camp, or other active destinations, your child should wear sneakers or shoes comfortable for running.
 Children in flip-flops sustain more serious ankle and foot injuries then other children.
 Don’t let your child’s footwear put them at risk.